Skip to content

 What size generator do I need for a 30 amp RV?

 It depends on what you want to run at the same time.
-Many light-use 30A rigs can use a 2,000W-class generator for battery charging and small loads, while one-air-conditioner goals often move toward 3,000W to 3,500W or more.
-More overlap pushes the conversation higher.
+Many light-use 30A rigs can use a 2,000W-class inverter generator for battery charging and small loads, while one-air-conditioner goals often move toward 3,000W to 3,500W or more.
+More load overlap pushes the conversation into the 4,500W to 5,500W comfort band.

 Can a 2,000 watt generator run an RV air conditioner?

-Sometimes in very specific conditions with a smaller AC, soft-start hardware, low overlap, and favorable altitude/temperature, but it is not the safe generic assumption.
-Many RVers should treat 2,000W as light support and battery recovery, not normal AC confidence.
+Sometimes, but it is not the safe generic assumption.
+A smaller AC, soft-start hardware, low overlap, low elevation, moderate temperature, and a generator in good condition all help.
+Most RVers should treat 2,000W as light support and battery recovery, not normal roof-AC confidence.

 Do I need a soft start for an RV air conditioner on a generator?

-A soft start can reduce compressor startup stress and may make a marginal setup behave better, but it does not erase running watts, heat, altitude, other loads, or generator limits.
-It is a helpful tool, not magic.
+A soft start can reduce compressor startup stress and may make a one-AC setup easier on a generator.
+It does not erase running watts, charger draw, heat, altitude, cord voltage drop, or generator limits.
+Size the system as if the soft start is a helpful margin tool, not magic.

 Can a portable generator power a 50 amp RV?